MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ## Add a Trend chart

 Trend charts let you view progress over time.
-You can select a rolling period ranging from the last week to the last year (earlier versions of TFS may have limited selections).
+You can select a rolling period ranging from the last week to the last year.

 ::: moniker range=">= azure-devops-2019"
 > [!div class="mx-imgBorder"]